 Before you purchase tickets through the Nationals website, do some comparison shopping.
 Discount seats are almost always available through online ticket outlets, especially if you buy far enough in advance and have some flexibility with dates and seating preferences.
 These are a few of my go-to sites for ticket deals:

-– StubHub is another popular one, conveniently listing the ticket price, seating section, and number of seats still available.
+– StubHub is a popular one, conveniently listing the ticket price, seating section, and number of seats still available.

-– Goldstar often has Nats tickets among its discounts on live entertainment and events.
+– Goldstar sometimes has Nats tickets among its discounts on live entertainment and events.

 Packages & Promos

-There are often special ticket packages and deals to take advantage of when you do purchase through the Nationals website.
+There are sometimes special ticket packages and deals to take advantage of when you do purchase through the Nationals website.
 One of the best for families is the Harris Teeter Family Fun Pack.
-Available for Saturday & Sunday home games, two seating options (starting at $15 & $32) include a ticket, hot dog, bag of chips, and soft drink.
-Other specials, like the Beltway Burger Pack and Military & Government Employee Discount might appeal and/or apply to you and are worth checking out along with all of the deals available to fans.
+Available for Saturday & Sunday home games, tickets start at $20 and include a ticket, hot dog, bag of chips, and bottle of water.
+Other specials, like the Bud & Baseball and Military & Government Employee Discount might appeal and/or apply to you and are worth checking out along with all of the deals available to fans.

 Just about every home game has a promo going on, usually some kind of swag giveaway, but every once in a while there are $1 hot dogs or ice cream.
 If you’re familiar with the ballpark food prices, then you know this is a great deal.

-Also, a friend told me she just Googles “Nats ticket promos” and often finds some great ones.
+Also, a friend told me she just Googles “Nats ticket promos” and often finds some goods ones.

 Take your chances and try to get really cheap seats the day of.
 Two and a half hours before every home game, you can get $5 tickets at the Box Office.
 You won’t be sitting behind home plate, but, hey, you’re in for five bucks!
 It’s not a guarantee since a limited amount are available, so have a back-up plan — be prepared to pay more for other available tickets or do something else altogether.
 (Yards Park and Canal Park boasting fountains that welcome kids to play are nearby, as are many eateries that show the game on TV.)

 Ballpark fare is part of the whole baseball experience, but eating and drinking at a game adds up quickly.
-(Where else do you pay $9 for a Miller Lite?)
+(Where else do you pay $9 for a Miller Lite?
+(Update: Nats Park is now a Bud Lite ballpark.)
 But while you can’t BYOB, you can BYO snacks and water.
 Food must be brought in single serving bags, and one unopened bottle of water per person is permitted.
 So, while it might not be easy to pack up freshly grilled hot dogs (though you can certainly try), you can bring your own peanuts and cracker jacks to keep the kiddos snack-happy.
 Get more details on the outside food policy in the Nationals Park Information Guide.
+(Update: BYO is no longer allowed since Covid, but leaving here in case that changes)

 Join the Club